 Matthew Artero, a den leader for Pack 15 in Guam, says parents might need to be reminded of that fact.
 “Your Cub Scout can have a great experience just simply gluing the axles on and decorating his block of wood,” Artero says.

 The key: Stop working before the boy gets bored or tired.

 “Remember the physical, mental and emotional limits of the child,” he says.
 “Spread out the work so it is not unnecessarily taxing.”
 Read more of Artero’s advice for first-time Pinewood Derby parents.

-The Boy Scouts of Troop 33 of Minneapolis adored the Pinewood Derby as Cub Scouts.
+The Scouts of Troop 33 of Minneapolis adored the Pinewood Derby as Cub Scouts.
 So they decided to import the event — with a few modifications.

-“The thing that came out right away was the Boy Scouts didn’t want to deal with the rules that the Cub Scouts had to deal with,” says Scoutmaster Ted McLaughlin.
+“The thing that came out right away was the Scouts didn’t want to deal with the rules that the Cub Scouts had to deal with,” says Scoutmaster Ted McLaughlin.
 “We decided to do an Outlaw Pinewood Derby where we broke all the rules.”

 Some Scouts stacked rolls of quarters on their car, thinking heavier is better.
 Others went the opposite direction, shaving the wood block down to a pencil on wheels to make it light and aerodynamic.